On this page

 The training includes information about child protection in education.

-From 1 July 2021, there are 2 approved courses for RHHAN-EC: fundamentals and masterclass.
+There are 2 approved courses for RHHAN-EC: fundamentals and masterclass.

 The course you need will depend on your role.

 Many people only need to do the fundamentals course.
 This includes: